jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 extract calculate_age function
 *********************************************************************************

-Each :ref:`assertion<what is an assertion?>` in every test has calculation for the age
+Each :ref:`assertion<what is an assertion?>` in every test has a calculation for the age

 * I go back to the terminal_ that is running the tests

 * I add a :ref:`function<what is a function?>` to use to remove repetition of the age calculation

   .. code-block:: python
-    :lineno-start: 7
+    :lineno-start: 11
-    :emphasize-lines: 5-9
+    :emphasize-lines: 8-12

-    def pick_one(*choices):
+    def get_random_name():
-        return random.choice(choices)
+        return pick_one(
+            'jane', 'joe', 'john', 'person',
+            'doe', 'smith', 'blow', 'public',
+        )

     def calculate_age(year_of_birth):